-In this article, we’ll walk you through what we expect post-confinement recovery phases to look like, how to market your properties to domestic travellers and suggest which bookings sites to get listed on.
+In this article, we’ll walk you through what we expect post-confinement recovery phases to look like, how to step up your vacation rental marketing by targeting domestic travellers, and which booking sites to get listed on.

 We also hosted a webinar on April 30th, where Vanessa de Souza Lage, Co-founder and CMO of Rentals United, gives actionable tips in terms of content as well as reveals the best OTAs you should be advertising on to capture the domestic traveller.
 Watch the Webinar now:

 “Getaway destinations close to nature and niche luxury properties will increase and be much more desired after recovering from the lock-down in the cities,” says Moriya Rockman, CEO, CMO and Founder of Smiling House.

 Recovery will begin with the exploration of the familiar.
 Shorter, closer drive-to destinations with a lower spend will be on the increase.
 We expect it will begin with local restaurants, attractions, parks and places that we took for granted before the pandemic.
 There will also be an increase of movement as people seek reconnection, be it family reunions, weddings, christenings or transformational travel.
 We expect a faster snapback straight after confinement as people start to reconnect with people they know and love.